Alaska Traditions, Native Culture and Holidays

-By Robert Schrader | Published: September 29, 2023 | Updated: February 26, 2026
+By Robert Schrader | Published: September 29, 2023 | Updated: June 9, 2026

 America's 49th state is worth visiting simply for its jaw-dropping beauty — though, you'll quickly find that Alaska traditions help to seal the deal on why it's a place you just have to experience.
-This is true whether you come in the summer and camp or barbecue under the midnight sun, or you visit in winter when the professional sled dog race zooms through the countryside.
-Discover the Alaska traditions that make this such a special vacation destination.
+This is true when you come in the summer and camp or barbecue under the midnight sun, or you visit in winter when the professional sled dog race zooms through the countryside.

 Key Takeaways